Cindy Kimberly Rocks A Plunge Swimsuit

 “I miss the days when you weren’t just another bland influencer on IG.
 When you’d post your art and your opinions on important matters.
 Now it’s all just superficial content like everyone else,” they complained.

 A prior post revealed that Cindy was in Sardinia, Italy.
-She posted a couple of photos of herself and a girlfriend, as they both straddled a paddle board.
+She posted a couple of photos of herself and a girlfriend, as they both straddled a paddleboard.
 The model wore a light blue, thong bikini while her friend sported a neon orange swimsuit.

-The girls appeared to be enjoying themselves in the water, as cruise ships and small hills were visible in the backdrop.
+The girls appeared to be enjoying themselves in the water as cruise ships and small hills were visible in the backdrop.

 This update consisted of two photos.
-The first one was zoomed out, and showed them paddling around.
+The first one was zoomed out and showed them paddling around.
 The second photo appeared to be taken later in the day.
 The girls were mostly left in shadow, as they both arched their backs slightly for the shot.

 This update has received over 540,000 likes.